Training Deep Morphological Neural Networks as Universal Approximators: Introduction

 \section{Introduction}

-Before the rise of deep learning, mathematical morphology \citep{HSZ87,Heij94,Mara99,Mara05b,NaTa10,Serr82,Serr88,Soil04} played a central role in image and signal processing.
-Morphological operations -- dilations and erosions -- enabled effective, task-specific feature extraction using max-plus and min-plus algebra.
-However, the shift to deep learning replaced manual feature design with data-driven representation learning, largely built on linear operations and nonlinear activations \citep{goodfellow2016deep}.
-The success of deep learning with linear operations and the historical efficacy of morphological operations raise an intriguing question: Can the principles of mathematical morphology, which excelled in traditional tasks, be integrated into modern deep learning frameworks?
+Modern deep learning architectures are predominantly built on linear operations, such as matrix multiplications and convolutions, combined with nonlinear activations \citep{goodfellow2016deep}.
+This raises the following broader question: how do the expressiveness, optimization, and representation properties of deep networks change when the underlying algebraic structure is modified?
+Recent interest in binary \citep{yuan2023comprehensive} and other non-standard neural architectures reflects growing interest in understanding neural computation beyond the standard linear setting.

-Motivated by this idea, researchers developed models based on morphological operations.
-One of the earliest was the \textit{Morphological Perceptron (MP)}, which replaces addition and multiplication with max and plus, enabling nonlinear decision boundaries and forming the basis of morphological neural networks \citep{davidson1993morphology,PeMa00,RitSus96,RiUr03,SuEs11,YaMa95}.
-These models offer appealing properties, including compressibility \citep{DiMa21, GrDoGe2023, Zha+19} and fast training.
-The Dilation-Erosion Perceptron (DEP) \citep{DEAARAUJO2011513}, trained using CCP \citep{ChMa17}, blends dilation and erosion via a convex combination.
+Before deep learning, mathematical morphology \citep{haralick1987image, heihmans1994morphological, maragos1987morphological, maragos1999morphological, maragos2005morphological, najman2010mathematical, serra1982image, serra1988image, soille2004morphological} played a central role in image and signal processing.
+Its operations -- dilations and erosions -- enabled effective, task-specific feature extraction using max-plus and min-plus algebra.
+Its historical success and theoretical foundations make mathematical morphology a natural framework for studying these questions.
+Motivated by this, researchers developed models based on morphological operations.
+One of the earliest was the \textit{Morphological Perceptron (MP)}, which replaces addition and multiplication with max and plus, enabling nonlinear decision boundaries and forming the basis of morphological neural networks \citep{davidson1993morphology, pessoa2000neural, ritter1996introduction, ritter2003lattice, sussner2011morphological, yang1995minmax}.
+These models offer appealing properties, including compressibility \citep{dimitriadis2021advances, groenendijk2023geometric, zhang2019maxplus} and fast training.
+The Dilation-Erosion Perceptron (DEP) \citep{araújo2011class}, trained using CCP \citep{charisopoulos2017morphological}, blends dilation and erosion via a convex combination.

-Despite their advantages, both the MP and DEP have a limitation, which restricts their applicability: Their decision boundaries are axis-aligned \citep{RitSus96,YaMa95}.
+Despite their advantages, both the MP and DEP have a limitation, which restricts their applicability: Their decision boundaries are axis-aligned \citep{ritter1996introduction, yang1995minmax}.
 To address this, researchers have proposed approaches to transform the input space into one that is MP-separable or DEP-separable using kernel transformations.
 For example, \citet{valle2020reduced} proposed a simple linear transformation as a kernel to map features into a more favorable space.